kpreid/all-is-cubes/CONTRIBUTING.md

 Each commit message should:

-*   Begin with a single line which summarizes the change to a level of detail that is useful when it appears in a list of commits, without being longer than necessary.
+*   Begin with a single line which summarizes the change, to a level of detail that is useful when it appears in a list of commits, without being longer than necessary.

     The summary line may begin with a prefix describing the area or aspect it affects, if there is such a single area, such as:

     *   A crate name, with the “`all-is-cubes-`” prefix removed, e.g. “`mesh:`” or “`xtask:`”.